To setup GrassBlade LRS, your system must meet the following requirements:

 - curl and curl php module (php2-curl)

 - Domain with SSL installed (recommended)

 You might need to disable the: sql_mode=only_full_group_by which is enabled by default in MySQL 5.7.5+

-Note: People are using GrassBlade LRS on Nginx, IIS (on hosts like Azure).
-So the above requirements are more of recommendations.
+People using GrassBlade LRS on Nginx, and IIS (on hosts like Azure).
+So the above requirements are more of a recommendation.

 Recommendations for IIS/Windows Server:

-– You might need to disable WebDAV module.
-It blocks PUT requests, and some content that send PUT requests will not work.
-Generally, it can be disabled using web.config file.
+– You might need to disable the WebDAV module.
+It blocks PUT requests, and some content that sends PUT requests will not work.
+Generally, it can be disabled using the web.config file.
 Sometimes you need to make other adjustments to enable PUT requests.

 – There is a sample web.config file included in grassblade-lrs